 Considering a trip to the beautiful island of Malta?
-Read on for everything you need to know to plan your perfect sunshine break in the Med.
+Read on for our top Malta tips and everything you need to know to plan your perfect sunshine break in the Med.

 Malta.
 A Mediterranean island archipelago that I guarantee will both charm and delight you.

 After visiting Malta 5 times over the past 17 years I have come to know the island (and its smaller neighbouring islands of Gozo and Comino) well.

 When I first visited Malta in 2002 it was relatively unknown as a tourist destination.
 As a popular holiday and retirement destination for the British population it seemed to have slipped under the international tourist radar.

 Over the last 10 years however the number of visitors to Malta has nearly doubled from 1.2 to 2.3 million.
 Not bad for an island with a population of just over 460 thousand and indicative of its growing popularity as a top Mediterranean holiday destination.